jch/saml/README.md

 ## Bindings

 In the single sign-on example, I glossed over how a user is "redirected" between the identity providers and service providers.
-In SAML, a **binding** is describes how messages should be encoded, and the underlying transport protocol to carry them.
+In SAML, a **binding** describes how messages should be encoded, and the underlying transport protocol to carry them.
 For web single sign-on, two common bindings are the "HTTP Redirect Binding" and the "HTTP Post Binding".
 Their names hint at their